 The program is a painterly cloud study exploring light, color, and the generative composition of clouds in the sky.
 It creates natural forms and the illusion of ever-changing atmosphere through carefully structured layers of color and shape.

-I’ve been interested in generative painting for a while now, and my approach to form and structure up until this project had been to rely on using a photograph as the underlayer or base for the painting.
-My experiments were similar to glitch art and pixel manipulation, in that I would explore the pixels in a photograph and then use certain ones to define the color and brushstrokes I built onto the canvas.
-I enjoyed this process because I really had to force chaos into the system to get a good result.
+I’ve been interested in generative painting for a while now, and my approach to form and structure up until this project was to use a photograph as the under-layer for the painting.
+My program was similar to glitch art and pixel manipulation, in that I would explore the pixels in a photograph and then use certain ones to define the color and brushstrokes I built onto the canvas.
+I enjoyed this process because I really had to force chaos into the system to get the results I was looking for.
 Computers are so good at drawing straight lines and shapes, but creating organic, natural looking structures requires a lot more finesse.

 When I was contemplating using my painting program for Art Blocks, a new issue arose.
 I could no longer rely on using a photograph for my structure, because you can’t efficiently store a photograph on-chain.
-This is a central tenet for why generative art is so special.
+This is a central reason why generative art is so special.
 A normal jpg has a huge byte size, and would cost hundreds of thousands of dollars to store on-chain.
 One Himinn, for example, at 2155 x 1212 pixels is approximately 1,142,543 bytes.
-The entire Himinn code to create ALL the cloud paintings is only 6595 bytes.
+The entire Himinn code to create ALL the clouds is only 6595 bytes.
 Generative Art is really the ultimate form of image compression!

-So, I had to go back to the beginning and develop a new system that would allow me to create my own underpainting entirely within the coded program.
+I was able to develop a new system that allowed me to create my own underpainting entirely within the coded program.
 This was a wonderful challenge and helped me develop so much as a generative artist.
-Once I figured out how to do it, suddenly I was in control of the entire painting.
-I spent a long time working out how to arrange the pieces in a way that created a recognizable form but also allowed for variability.
+I really appreciate all of my collectors and the support this project has received!